joamag/boytacean/README.md

 ## Web front-end

-You can use some GET parameters to control the initial behaviour of the emulator.
+You can use some GET parameters to control the initial behavior of the emulator.

 | Parameter    | Type    | Description                                                                                    |
 | ------------ | ------- | ---------------------------------------------------------------------------------------------- |